Jashanjyot/Hardware-Image_Decompressor/README.md

 # Hardware Image Decompressor

 This project focuses on the efficient decompression of a **320x240 image** using a hardware platform based on the **Altera DE2 board**.
 The implementation utilizes **SystemVerilog** and involves a set of carefully designed finite state machines.
 The goal is to enhance hardware design proficiency by strategically implementing various components, including shift registers, multipliers, adders, dual-port RAMs, and intricate state machine structures, with a focus on leveraging symmetry for reduced clock cycles.
+Refer to the project [report](doc/Group34_ProjectReport.pdf) for specific details on the components used.

 ## Key Features